 Margaret Hamilton was a computer science pioneer, who coined the term software engineering.
 While working at MIT Instrumentation Laboratory, she developed the guidance system for the Apollo spacecraft.
 Hamilton has a long list of accomplishments, including her role in developing the Internet.
 Read on to learn more about the life of this computer science pioneer and what makes her an inspiration for today’s software engineers.
 The most famous software engineer?

 Tim Berners-Lee is a British computer scientist and internet pioneer who was born in 1955.
 He graduated from the Emanuel School in Oxford and went on to study at Queens College, Oxford, where he earned a degree in physics.
 After completing his studies at Oxford, he worked for a printing company in Plessy, Poole.
 In 1980, he was hired to work at CERN, an international scientific research facility, where he invented the World Wide Web.
-His contribution to computer science and the internet is considered one of the most influential inventions of the twentieth century.
+His contribution to computer science and the internet is considered one of the most influential inventions of the twentieth maru gujarat.